wearedragonfly/.github/.github/contributing.md

 ### Issue labels

-All issues should have a label indicating it's type and priority.
+All issues should have a label indicating it's type at a minimum.

+When a label has been scoped for work (i.e. next spring/release) then a priority label should be assigned to it.

+As work is progressing a status label should be assigned and removed from it.

 *NOTE: All labels should be prefixed with their classification so that they appear in the same order for each issue.*